Sovereign-Labs/sovereign-book/src/4-3-wallets-and-accounts.md

 This section covers how accounts are created, which wallets are supported, and how transactions are signed in the Sovereign SDK.
 In the quickstart, you already submitted a transaction using an example js script; now, we'll explore the concepts behind that interaction.

 The core design principle is **Ethereum wallet compatibility**.
-Sovereign SDK rollups use standard Ethereum addresses and signatures (Secp256k1), which unlocks the vast Ethereum wallet tooling.
-However, there are important nuances to understand.
+Sovereign SDK rollups use standard Ethereum addresses and signatures (Secp256k1), and provide compatibility with many popular wallets.
+However, there are some important nuances to understand.

 ## The Sovereign SDK Transaction Type

 A critical distinction to grasp is that while addresses and signatures are Ethereum-compatible, the **transaction format itself is unique to your rollup**.
-A Sovereign SDK rollup does not natively accept a raw, RLP-encoded Ethereum transaction.
+A Sovereign SDK rollup does not natively accept standard Ethereum transactions.

 Instead, your rollup's `Runtime` defines a custom `RuntimeCall` enum in Rust, which represents all possible actions a user can take.
 When a user sends a transaction, they are sending a signed message that contains this `RuntimeCall`.
 Remember the `call` object you created in the quickstart?